moogacs/docs.buf.build/docs/tour/wrapping-up.md

 title: 15 Wrapping Up
 ---

-This concludes the tour!
-The `start` directory should look exactly like the `finish` directory (excluding the difference between the `acme` organization found in the `finish` files and your own personal `$BUF_USER`).
+And that concludes the tour of Buf!
+The `start` directory should look exactly like the `finish` directory, with the exception of the difference between the `acme` organization in the `finish` files and your own personal `$BUF_USER`).

-For more information on all of the concepts we discussed here, please continue to read through the rest of the documentation, or take a look at the *experimental* Remote Generation feature in the following step!
+For more information on the concepts you went over here, please continue to read through the rest of the documentation, or take a look at the experimental [Remote Generation](/tour/use-remote-generation) feature in the next step!